BA Ancient Civilisations

 By engaging in various different areas of study (archaeology, ancient history and culture to name a few), a feature unique to our course, our students will gain an otherwise unobtainable view of the lifestyles and thoughts of these ancient civilizations.
 You will gain the knowledge to understand how superstition, magic, rituals and the afterlife all played a major role in how these people thought and behaved and how they shaped their world, and ours.

 Which civilizations can you study:

-* Year 1 will see you exploring the various cultures through their archeology, texts, histories and mythologies in a series of introductory modules including museum trips and research projects.
+Year 1 will see you exploring the various cultures through their archaeology, texts, histories and mythologies in a series of introductory modules including museum trips and research projects.

 Typical modules include:

-- Pharaohs, Phoenicians and Peoples of the Sea - An introduction to some of the key civilizations of the ancient mediteranean bowl, exploring the rise of urban civilization and state systems.
-Covering early iron age and bronze age eras, students will also enjoy hands on experience with a trip to the Egypt Centre in Swansea.
+- Pharaohs, Phoenicians and Peoples of the Sea - An introduction to some of the key civilizations of the ancient Mediterranean bowl, exploring the rise of urban civilization and state systems.
+Covering early iron age and bronze age eras, students will also enjoy hands-on experience with a trip to the Egypt Centre in Swansea.